Friends of the Everglades

-Encourage politicians to recognize the long consequences of their actions.

-Spread awareness of the importance of the Everglades to the South Florida ecosystem.

-The organization 1000 Friends of Florida describes Friends of the Everglades as a "non-profit grassroots organization dedicated to protecting and restoring the Everglades."
-It "strives to protect and restore the Greater Kissimmee-Okeechobee-Everglades Ecosystem."
-The "primary tools" of Friends of the Everglades are legal advocacy and education.

 Development

 Environmental activist Kai Marshall and Browder's office manager Judy Wilson were influential in persuading Marjory Stoneman Douglas to start an organization to protect the Everglades.
 The organization was started with a one-dollar membership contribution from Marjory Douglas as its first member.
 Governor Reubin Askew, who was Governor of Florida from 1971 to 1979 was supportive of Friends of the Everglades according to Douglas in her book, Voice of the River.
-While membership is now thirty-five dollars, Friends maintains its one-dollar contribution membership fee for the school-based Young Friends of the Everglades.

-What is now Everglades National Park was created in 1947, and is recently as 1998, has been referred to as "the most endangered national park in America."
-Some of the environmental issues facing the Everglades are, disrupted water flow, a drastic decline in the wading bird population, invasion of exotic species and the survival challenges facing the Florida panther, of which there are only 160 left in the wild, an increase from 20 wild Florida panthers in the 1970s.
+What is now Everglades National Park was created in 1947, and as recently as 1998, has been referred to as "the most endangered national park in America."
+Some of the environmental issues facing the Everglades are disrupted water flow, a drastic decline in the wading bird population, human development, invasion of exotic species, and the endangerment of the Florida panther.
 Additionally, species such as the wood stork, the Cape Sable seaside sparrow and the manatee have an uncertain future in the Everglades as a result of environmental issues.
 Former Secretary of Friends of the Everglades, Sharyn Richardson said that she got started with the organization, attracted by its philosophical ideals, stating, "when you see an injustice and you become aware of that injustice, you have to take responsibility for it."

-Friends of the Everglades is one of dozens of organizations involved in environmental efforts in the Florida Everglades, among which are the National Audubon Society and the National Parks Conservation Association (NPCA).